otopro

 How Does Ceramic Coating Work?
 The Science Explained Simply

-The word "ceramic" gets thrown around in detailing marketing constantly, but few people understand what actually happens at the molecular level when a coating is applied.
-Understanding the chemistry helps you appreciate why preparation, application conditions, and curing time matter so much.
+The word ceramic is everywhere in automotive detailing marketing, but few guides explain what happens at the surface level when a coating cures.
+Understanding how it works helps you see why meticulous preparation, paint correction, and proper curing times are so critical.

 The Active Ingredient: Silicon Dioxide (SiO2)

-Most professional ceramic coatings are built around silicon dioxide — the same compound found in quartz and glass.
-In liquid coating form, it's in a nano-particle state suspended in a solvent carrier.
-When applied to paint, the solvent evaporates and the SiO₂ particles begin bonding to the surface.
+Most professional ceramic coatings are formulated around silicon dioxide, the same compound found in quartz and glass.
+In its liquid state, these SiO2 nano-particles are suspended in a solvent carrier.
+When applied to a car's paint, the solvents evaporate, allowing the ceramic particles to react with the surface.

-This is hydrophobicity.
-Water contact angles on a freshly coated surface typically measure 100–115 degrees, meaning water droplets are almost perfectly spherical.
-On bare paint, the contact angle is 50–70 degrees — water spreads out and sits rather than beading.
+This water-repelling property is known as hydrophobicity.
+Water contact angles on a freshly coated car measure between 100 and 115 degrees, meaning the drops form tight spheres.
+On bare paint, the contact angle is much lower, causing water to pool and sit on the panel.

 Key Takeaways

-• ✓Ceramic coatings use SiO₂ nano-particles that form covalent bonds with your clear coat
+• ✓Ceramic coatings use SiO2 nano-particles that form permanent covalent bonds with clear coat pores

 Ready to protect your car?